unimi-dse/9768672c/README.md

    Dependency with other R-packages
 -----------------------------------------------------------------

--   zoo: package for creating time series objects
+-   zoo: package for creating time series objects.
--   na.tools: package useful to work with missing datavisualization (plotting)
+-   na.tools: package useful to work with missing datavisualization.
--   RColorBrewer: package for customizing the colours of the plots
+-   RColorBrewer: package for customizing the colours of the plots.
--   lubridate: package for convert date into quarterly
+-   lubridate: package for convert date into quarterly.
--   plotly: package used for data visualization (plotting)
+-   plotly: package used for data visualization (plotting).
--   magrittr: to improve readability and maintainability of code
+-   magrittr: to improve readability and maintainability of code.
--   dplyr: as grammar data manipulation
+-   dplyr: as grammar data manipulation.
--   tseries:
+-   tseries: to do some further statistics with time series objects.
--   ggplot2:
+-   ggplot2: to customize the layout of the plots.
--   forecast:
+-   forecast: to do forecasting with time series and ARIMA models.
--   stats:
+-   stats: to manage time series observations.